adutra/goalesce/README.md

 This is indeed the safest choice when merging slices and arrays, but other merging strategies can be used (see below).

+#### Treating empty slices as zero-values

-Note: an empty slice is _not_ a zero-value for a slice.
+An empty slice is _not_ a zero-value for a slice.
 Therefore, when the second slice is an empty slice, an empty slice is returned:

 ```go